Acacia Gardens

 Acacia Gardens has shown very soft population growth performance across periods assessed by AreaSearch

-Based on ABS population updates and AreaSearch validation, as of November 2025, Acacia Gardens statistical area's (Lv2) population is estimated at around 3,744.
-This reflects an increase of 76 people since the 2021 Census, which reported a population of 3,668.
-The change is inferred from AreaSearch's estimate of 3,714 residents following examination of ABS's latest ERP data release in June 2024 and an additional 17 validated new addresses since the Census date.
-This results in a population density ratio of 3,744 persons per square kilometer, placing Acacia Gardens (SA2) in the upper quartile nationally according to AreaSearch assessments.
-Overseas migration primarily drove recent population growth, contributing approximately 56.99999999999999% of overall gains.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Acacia Gardens' population is estimated at around 3,744 as of Feb 2026.
+This reflects an increase of 76 people (2.1%) since the 2021 Census, which reported a population of 3,668 people.
+The change is inferred from the resident population of 3,714, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 17 validated new addresses since the Census date.
+This level of population equates to a density ratio of 3,744 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+Population growth for the suburb was primarily driven by overseas migration that contributed approximately 56.99999999999999% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Future population trends indicate an overall decline, with Acacia Gardens (SA2)'s population expected to contract by 104 persons by 2041.
-However, growth across specific age cohorts is anticipated, notably the 85 and over age group projected to increase by 141 people.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
+Over this period, projections indicate a decline in overall population, with the suburb's population expected to contract by 104 persons by 2041 according to this methodology.
+However, growth across specific age cohorts is anticipated, led by the 85 and over age group, which is projected to increase by 141 people.

 Frequently Asked Questions - Population